Pete Phipps: Musical biography

 After learning to play drums, piano and guitar, his musical career took off at the age of 18, he has worked continuously since that time for a wide range of bands and artists.
 After leaving school in 1969 he joined Black Velvet, a soul/funk band – tours, recording and radio shows.
 A year later, he toured with the Elgins.
 Then in 1971, he joined CBS band Heaven and supported Jeff Beck on tour in the UK and Germany.

 In June 1972, he began working for Gary Glitter's backing band the Glittermen and, in the same month, they made their first appearance on Top of the Pops with "Rock and Roll Part 2".

 The Glittermen were renamed the Glitter Band and established a separate identity consisting of a six-member lineup Gerry Shephard (lead guitar/lead vocals), John Springate (bass/lead vocals), Pete Phipps (drums and keyboards), Tony Leonard (drums), John Rossall (trombone) Harvey Ellison (saxophone).
 Tours with Gary Glitter continued.

 In December 1975, their third studio album Listen to the Band, saw Phipps for the first time on lead vocals on the self-penned "My First Mistake".
 In 1977, their fourth studio album, Paris Match was recorded in France, plus an extended play (EP) featuring "She Was Alright" (written by Phipps) as the A-side.

-Changing direction, Phipps first joined Ex-Directory a jazz rock band where he first met Vic Martin (who would later, with Phipps, join Eurythmics); this was then followed by a short period with a London based punk rock band called the Secret.
+Changing direction, Phipps first joined Ex-Directory a jazz rock band where he first met Vic Martin (who would later, with Phipps, join Eurythmics); this was then followed by a short period with a London-based punk rock band called the Secret.
 Phipps was then asked to join Random Hold, a band he had already worked with a year or two before.
-Random Hold consisted of David Rhodes, Bill MacCormick, David Ferguson, and Pete Phipps were described by a music journalist as "disco orientated rock", and by Nina Myskow in The Sun as a band to watch for as "Their music shows talent, menace, originality and brains.
+Random Hold consisted of David Rhodes, Bill MacCormick, David Ferguson, and Pete Phipps, and were described by a music journalist as "disco orientated rock", and by Nina Myskow in The Sun as a band to watch for as "Their music shows talent, menace, originality and brains.
 A dynamic combination".
 The band produced several singles in this period including "Montgomery Clift" and albums The View from Here (1980) and Burn the Buildings (1981).
 Phipps also continued to record with Glitter Band colleagues pursuing solo identities, such as with John Springate recording an album together in Springate's own Rock Star Studio and playing drums on the 1979 studio album Put Your Money Where Your Mouth Is, by Gerry Shephard and Peter Oxendale.